fcrepo-exts/fcrepo-camel-toolbox/fcrepo-camel-webapp/README.md

 The timeframe (in milliseconds) within which new items should be committed to the solr index.

     solr.commitWithin=10000

+##Fedora Reindexing Service

+This application implements a reindexing service for other components, such as fcrepo-indexing-solr or fcrepo-indexing-triplestore.

+###Building

+To build this project use

+    MAVEN_OPTS="-Xmx1024m" mvn install -Prs

+###Configuration

+A number of application values can be configured externally, through system properties.
+These include:

+The prefix for the exposed REST endpoint

+    fcrepo.reindexing.prefix=/reindexing

+The port used for the REST endpoint

+    fcrepo.dynamic.reindexing.port=9080

+Alternately, the application can be configured by updating the `application.properties` configuration file in the unpacked `WEB-INF/classes/application.properties` file.
+The following values are available for configuration:

+In the event of failure, the maximum number of times a redelivery will be attempted.

+    error.maxRedeliveries=10

+If the fedora repository requires authentication, the following values can be set:

+    fcrepo.authUsername=<username>
+    fcrepo.authPassword=<password>
+    fcrepo.authHost=<host realm>

+The baseUrl for the fedora repository.

+    fcrepo.baseUrl=localhost:8080/fcrepo/rest

+The JMS connection URI, used for connecting to a local or remote ActiveMQ broker.

+    jms.brokerUrl=tcp://localhost:61616

+The camel URI for the internal processing queue.

+    input.stream=activemq:queue:reindexing

+The prefix for the REST endpoint.

+    rest.prefix=/reindexing

+The port for the REST endpoint.

+    rest.port=9080

 ##Further Information
 For more help see the Apache Camel documentation